denizkoekden/steamcmd-deno/README.md

 # SteamCMD Deno API

-This project provides a Deno-based API for querying Steam application data using `steam-user` npm package.
-It supports Redis caching and can be deployed across multiple platforms.
-The API allows fetching detailed information about Steam apps by their `appId`.
+This project provides a Deno-based API for querying Steam application data using the `steam-user` npm package.
+It supports Redis caching, Steam account authentication, and can be deployed across multiple platforms.
+The API allows fetching detailed information about Steam apps by their `appId`, with fallback support for anonymous queries.

 ## Features

-- Query Steam app data using the Steam Client protocol (via anonymous login).
+- Query Steam app data using the Steam Client protocol, supporting both authenticated and anonymous logins.
 - Cache responses in Redis to improve performance.
 - Multi-platform support with Deno's compile feature.
+- Customizable login behavior based on credentials sent via headers.
+- Retry mechanism when tokens are missing from authenticated logins.
 - Error handling and logging to track issues.
 - Build tasks for macOS, Linux, and Windows binaries.